DEVSENSE/phptools-docs/docs/vs/Installation/install-php.md

 Save the properties and proceed to the automatic PHP installation either by running the project (<kbd>F5</kbd>) or by clicking onto the warning message `Issues found.
 Click for details and fix`.

 <center markdown="1">

 ![Installing PHP Automatically](imgs/resolving-issues.png)

 </center>

-You'll be asked for Administrator rights and Microsoft's Web Platform Installer will proceed the installation of `PHP` already configured with the `Xdebug` extension enabling the debugging functionality.
+You'll be asked for Administrator rights.
+Microsoft's Web Platform Installer will proceed with the installation of `PHP` already configured with the `Xdebug` extension, which enables the debugging functionality.

 ## Existing PHP Installation